jsoonworld/kotlin-lotto/README.md

 # Input

 - [ ] Ask for the lotto purchase amount.
+  - [x] Able to receive user input for purchase amount
   - [ ] The purchase amount must be in units of 1,000 KRW.
 If not divisible by 1,000, an exception should be thrown.

 ```